-How to make your own Christmas crackers
+How to make your own Christmas crackers video tutorial

 We love a set of mini precision screwdrivers as much as the next DIY-er, and the jumping frog is still considered riveting between-courses entertainment here at Mollie HQ, but homemade Christmas crackers are way more fun.
 You get to write your own hilarious* Christmas jokes; personalise the filling and match the paper design to your Christmas table decorations.